datonex/eau-royal/README.md

 - [AWS](https://aws.amazon.com) - Host static files for page

+- [Django url tools](https://github.com/kbuzsaki/django-url-tools-py3) - used to handle urls when searching for products

+- [XML-Sitemaps](https://www.xml-sitemaps.com/) - used to generate Eau Royal Sitemap

 ## Testing

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.